Soraiya11-7/Soraiya11-7/README.md

 - ✨ I'm working to improve my problem-solving skills to deliver highly efficient and optimized web solutions.
 - ✨ I am improving my backend skills with Node.js and MongoDB to work on full-stack applications.
-- 🚀 Exploring 𝐑𝐞𝐝𝐮𝐱, 𝐍𝐞𝐱𝐭.𝐣𝐬, and the latest advancements in frontend technologies for building fast and scalable web applications.
+- 🚀 Exploring 𝐍𝐞𝐱𝐭.𝐣𝐬 and the latest advancements in frontend technologies for building fast and scalable web applications.

 <!--Profiles View Count -->